Artificial Intelligence, C5ISR, Smart Weapon Systems, and More: Exploring The Next Generation of Defense Systems

 Smart weapon systems have taken a leap in recent years with technology such as hypersonic weapons and drone swarms.
 This leap is made possible by high-speed data transfer between the weapon system and its control unit.
 Smart weapons require robust Ethernet-based communication for receiving targeting updates in-flight and transmitting sensor data back to operators.

 One major example of next-generation smart weapon capabilities is the U.S. Air Force’s AIM-260 Joint Advanced Tactical Missile (JATM), a next-generation air-to-air missile designed to replace or supplement the decades-old AIM-120 AMRAAM.
-The AIM-260 features advanced data links and AI-assisted targeting capabilities for enhanced engagement of advanced airborne threats.
+The AIM-260 is expected to feature advanced data links and targeting capabilities for enhanced engagement of airborne threats.
 This new missile system is intended to be integrated with platforms including the F-22 Raptor, F/A-18E/F Super Hornet, F-35 Lightning II, and F-15EX Eagle II.

 Ongoing research into integrating AI algorithms directly into the weapon's onboard processors also points to a need for ultra-low power yet high-performance computing solutions.
 As these technologies mature, they will play a pivotal role in maintaining air superiority in contested regions.